We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Velocity Metrics

 Measure cycle time from first commit to production.
 Compare AI-assisted PRs vs. manual PRs.
-In most teams, AI-assisted work moves through the pipeline faster.
+In most teams, AI-assisted work moves through the pipeline faster — though the magnitude of the difference depends heavily on the team's review culture.

 Quality Metrics

-Monitor defect rates, code review feedback cycles, and test coverage.
-AI adoption without quality measurement is dangerous.
+Monitor defect rates, code review feedback cycles, and test coverage over time.
+AI adoption without quality measurement is dangerous — you want to confirm that speed gains aren't accompanied by quality regressions.

 Team Health Metrics

 Track code review participation, knowledge sharing patterns, and junior developer ramp-up time.
-These are the second-order effects of AI adoption that matter more than raw speed.
+These are the second-order effects of AI adoption that matter more than raw speed in the long run.

 The Takeaway: Measure Behavior, Not Intent